DiddiLeija/diddi-and-the-bugs/guide.md

 ![image](https://user-images.githubusercontent.com/83621221/143620539-57b2df7a-5d4e-494e-9082-4e6a45be868f.png)
 ![image](https://user-images.githubusercontent.com/83621221/156434818-d07df34d-e2ce-46c9-9226-81327a8bd75b.png)

-Unfortunately, our loveful Earth's atmosphere is filled up with trash.
-But you can help to destroy them using bullets.
+Unfortunately, our loveful Earth's atmosphere is filled up with trash [^2].
+But you can help to wipe them out using your bullets.
 If you destroy one, you can earn **50, 100 or even 200 extra points**!
 However, if they touch you, you will loose the game.

 ### Messages bar